RepChain: A Reputation-based Secure, Fast and High Incentive Blockchain System via Sharding: Introduction

-However, most existing sharding systems ignored the following important aspects of a practical blockchain system.
-Firstly, they did not consider the heterogeneity among validators.
-Except distinction on honest/malicious attributes, the validators are regarded as the same.
-However, validators in a practical blockchain system present much difference in terms of computing capability, communication bandwidth and historic behaviors.
-Thus, when applying random sharding~\cite{danezis2015centrally,luu2016secure,kokoris2017omniledger} or simple balanced random sharding~\cite{zamanirapidchain} in practical system, those less-competent validators become bottlenecks and hamper system throughput.
-Secondly, their protocols lack proper incentive mechanisms for validator activation and retention.
-They simply allocate rewards to the shard leaders~\cite{luu2016secure} or even don't mention reward allocation~\cite{kokoris2017omniledger, zamanirapidchain}.
-A trivial incentive mechanism in the PBFT-based protocol is to reward the validators for their liveness.
-However, this method requires an appropriate behavior monitor scheme and extra rounds of PBFT to forge agreement on this liveness condition, which brings huge overhead.
-RScoin~\cite{danezis2015centrally} allocates rewards to the active users with the help of a trustable node, the central bank, which is unrealistic in most blockchain system.
+However, we argue that a practical blockchain system should take validator heterogeneity and incentive mechanisms into design consideration to fully exploit the potential of sharding techniques.
+Firstly, most existing works regard validators to be the same except for the distinction of honest/malicious attributes.
+However, validators in a practical system present such a difference in terms of computing capability, communication bandwidth and historic behaviors.
+Thus, under random sharding~\cite{danezis2015centrally,luu2016secure,kokoris2017omniledger,wang2019monoxide} or simple balanced random sharding~\cite{zamani2018rapidchain} protocols, those less-competent validators become bottlenecks and hamper system throughput.
+Secondly, an incentive mechanism is crucial for validator activation and retention.
+In a practical blockchain system, it is undesirable to rely on a trusted centralized bank~\cite{danezis2015centrally} to allocate rewards.
+Simply allocating rewards to a shard leader or block miner (\cite{luu2016secure, wang2019monoxide}) would result in income variance, \textit{i.e.}, the rewards of validators with modest capabilities have high variance, which may dampen validators' enthusiasm for participation.

-In this paper, we propose reputation concept in the context of sharding-based system to jointly address the above two issues in practical systems.
-Reputation established on the historical behaviors is the cornerstone of many trust systems.
-For example, merchants in the markets build up their reputations on long-term fair trading to earn trust from customers\cite{selnes1993examination, resnick2002trust}; nodes in Peer-to-Peer systems establish their reputations on active participation in file sharing to obtain other nodes' cooperation\cite{xiong2004peertrust, zhou2007powertrust}.
-Inspired by above observations, we design RepChain, a reputation-based high throughput, secure and high incentive blockchain system, where the reputation scores of validators are measured based on their behaviours.
+In this paper, we introduce `reputation' in the context of the sharding system to jointly address the above two issues in practical systems.
+A reputation established on historical behaviors is the cornerstone of many trust systems.
+For example, merchants in the markets build up their reputations on long-term fair trading to earn trust from customers~\cite{selnes1993examination, resnick2002trust} and; nodes in Peer-to-Peer systems establish their reputations on active participation in file sharing to obtain other nodes' cooperation~\cite{xiong2004peertrust, zhou2007powertrust}.
+In recent years, such a concept has infiltrated the blockchain~\cite{yu2019repucoin, huang2019b, bahri2019trust}.
+However, their systems are not designed for sharding protocols.
+Thus, to fill this gap, we propose \sys\ to integrate reputation with a sharding-based blockchain to serve the following purposes: